ajithchandranr/velociraptor-ir-lab/phases/phase2-forensic-collection.md

 > will rarely be pre-configured on the target device.
 Collection
 > relies on whatever Windows has logged by default.
 Detection
 > coverage will be narrower - native logs only, no Sysmon.
+>
+> In environments with Microsoft Defender for Endpoint deployed,
+> Sysmon is typically redundant - MDE provides equivalent
+> telemetry via Advanced Hunting.
+Replace Sysmon VQL queries
+> with equivalent KQL in that context.

 ---